s-ziauddin/Distributed_IoT_Software_Architecture_Project/README.md

 **Each mobile robot is subscribed to topic:**
 /iot/smart_agriculture/device/DM1/<robot.id>

+**When publishing telemetry data to data manager / collector:**

 **QoS level = 1:** Since we don’t want to miss the data, and the data is less critical and we can afford duplicate messages.

+**When subscribing to data manager / collector:**

+**QoS Level = 2:** for subscription to user commands, every user command should be received exactly once.

 **2. Data Collector & Manager:**